microsoft/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

    |**SonarQube Project Name**|MyShuttle|The name of the project in SonarQube|
    |**SonarQube Project Key**|MyShuttle|The unique key of the project in SonarQube|

-   >Note: Here, the SonarQube Project Name and SonarQube Project Key values are based on the values you provide in Exercise 1: Step 3.
+   {% include note.html content= "Here, the SonarQube Project Name and SonarQube Project Key values are based on the values you provide in Exercise 1: Step 3." %}

    ![](images/build_configure.png)